radiomuseum/cohiradia-website/content/en/docs/documentation/software/_index.md

 If you want to run the COHIWizard under Python, you can find the installation instructions on the GITHUB repository in the [README file](https://github.com/hermy-sf/COHIWizard/blob/main/README.md).

+**The user manual of the current version** can be [downloaded here](https://github.com/hermy-sf/COHIWizard/blob/cohiwizard_v2.2/documentation/UserManual_COHIWizard_v2.2_en.pdf).
+It may happen that your browser doesn't display the pdf correctly, but you can still download the file from the GITHub repository.

 If you want to access the latest version still under development, please refer to the [Experimental Version](#experimentelleV) section.

 Bug reports for version 2.2.x are welcome.